RiverRuby/digital-garden/content/blog/Data guilds.md

 There are also applications beyond advertising.
 One is market research – prove facts about your general demographics without releasing any personal information.
 Another is pharmaceuticals, where it can be valuable for regulatory reasons to amalgamate data for small, highly targeted groups, like people with rare diseases, while keeping individual participants anonymous.

-## Implementation
+# Implementation

 We'd be excited to give grants to folks exploring real applications of ZK for data privacy and to help provide resources on learning ZK programming and the most relevant tools needed to build this idea out!
 We can give a token grant for any attempt and a large grant for any success or prototype with continued development.
 If you're interested, we’re fielding proposals for applications of this technology!
-Reach out to me@vivs.wiki or aayushg@mit.edu.
+Reach out to vivek@cursive.team, aayushg@mit.edu, and lilyjordan42@gmail.com with any questions!